How to Grow a Crystal Rainbow

 This could be a super fun experiment.
 Find out what would happen if you put the crystal rainbow back into the hot water.

 Would more crystal rainbows start to grow?
-Or would it wash away the current rainbow cystals?
+Or would it wash away the current rainbow crystals?
 You’ll have to see to find out!

-Be careful and do this part of the experiment since you’ll be messing with hot water again.
+Be cautious when performing this part of the experiment, as you will be handling hot water again.

 How to Grow a Crystal Rainbow